X

 Hi Ivise & team,

-The boys take their work far too seriously and they need to pay a bit more for their advertising campaign — see attached, (the photo is next the Batman Avenue flyover near Punt Rd).
+The boys take their work far too seriously and they need to pay a bit more for their advertising campaign — see attached, (the photo is next to the Batman Avenue flyover near Punt Rd).

-My thought is: if we did start, it’s better than not starting at all — it may not give us great passive income by the time I retire (65), but it’ll be better than our current plan, which is … as soon as I work out what it is, I’ll tell you.
+My thought is: If we did start, it’s better than not starting at all — it may not give us great passive income by the time I retire (65), but it’ll be better than our current plan, which is… as soon as I work out what it is, I’ll tell you.

 Thanks, Anonymous.